paigebailey21/01-My-Blog/website_topic2.md

 - Possible Health Problems (JEB's Disease)
 - How to train (wagon)

+Audience: People who own Clydesdales

 ## Care
 - Equine chiropractics

+One part of owning animals is keeping then healthy and happy.
+These horses are athletes and have problems just like us.
+We will take a look at the signs that your horse needs a visit.

 ## Health Problems
 - JEB's Disease